kevinsogo/compgen/README.md

     - README.md would just contain a small overview.
     - Maybe the Polygon notes can be compiled into their own section as well.

+- Move the convenience functions common to `compgen` and `compgen.checkers` to a separate file, so they can be imported by both.
+Extend `polygonate` and `hrate` to handle it.

 **To consider**

 - Make the `direct_to_hackerrank` command look like: